-- V. Marital Status means an individual's state of marriage, non-marriage, divorce or dissolution, separation, widowhood, annulment, or other marital state.
-16 - W. Nationality includes citizenship, country of origin, and national origin and is a Protected Status.17 - X. Parties to a Complaint are the Complainant(s) and the Respondent(s). - Y. Preponderance of the Evidence means the greater weight of the evidence; i.e., that the evidence on one side outweighs, preponderates over, or is more than, the evidence on the other side.
-The Preponderance of the Evidence is the applicable standard for demonstrating facts and reaching conclusions in an investigation conducted pursuant to this Executive Order. - Z. Protected Status includes Age, Disability, Gender, Genetic Information, Gender Identity or Expression, Nationality, Marital Status, Race or Ethnicity, Religion, Sexual Orientation, and Veteran or Military Status. - AA.
-Race or Ethnicity includes ancestry, color, ethnic group identification, and ethnic background and is a Protected Status.
-18 - BB.
-Religion is a Protected Status and includes all aspects of religious belief, observance, and practice and includes agnosticism and atheism.
-Religious dress and grooming practices, such as wearing religious clothing, head or face covering, jewelry, and artifacts, are part of a Complainant's religious observance or belief.
-19 - CC.
-Remedies mean actions taken to correct allegations and/or reported violations of Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence or Stalking as set forth in this Executive Order.
-Remedies can include Discipline or other corrective action.
+Nationality is a Protected Status.19

+- Y. Parties to a Complaint are the Complainant(s) and the Respondent(s). - Z. Preponderance of the Evidence means the greater weight of the evidence; i.e., that the evidence on one side outweighs, preponderates over, or is more than, the evidence on the other side.
+The Preponderance of the Evidence is the applicable standard for demonstrating facts and reaching conclusions in an investigation conducted pursuant to this Executive Order. - AA.
+Protected Status includes Age, Disability (physical or mental), Gender (or sex), Genetic Information, Gender Identity (including transgender), Gender Expression, Marital Status, Medical Condition, Nationality, Race or Ethnicity (including color or ancestry), Religion or Religious Creed, Sexual Orientation, and Veteran or Military Status. - BB.
+Race or Ethnicity includes ancestry, color, ethnic group identification, and ethnic background.

+Race or Ethnicity is a Protected Status.20

+CC.
+Religion or Religious Creed and includes all aspects of religious belief, observance, and practice, including religious dress and grooming practices, and includes agnosticism and atheism.
+Religious dress and grooming practices, such as wearing religious clothing, head or face covering, jewelry, and artifacts, are part of a Complainant's religious observance or belief.21